ironthree/fedora-update-feedback/README.md

 The username is used to authenticate with bodhi, and to filter out updates that the user themselves has submitted, or has already commented on.

+### features

+By default, `fedora-update-feedback` queries bodhi for updates for the current release that are in the `testing` state.

+Some additional options can be set either on the command line, or in a `[fedora-update-feedback]` section in the `~/.config/fedora.toml` configuration file.

+With the `--check-pending` CLI switch or the `check-pending = true` configuration option, updates in the `pending` state are also queried (for example, if the user has manually installed builds from koji and wants to give bodhi feedback for those as well).

+Additionally, with the `--check-obsoleted` and `--check-unpushed` flags (or the `check-obsoleted = true` and `check-unpushed` configuration options), `fedora-update-feedback` will check if any lingering builds from unpushed or obsoleted updates are still installed locally.

+With the `save-password = true` configuration option, `fedora-update-feedback` will attempt to securely save the FAS password in the login keyring, so it does not have to be entered every time.
+To ignore or overwrite a stored password, use the `--ignore-keyring` CLI switch.

+This information is also printed when running `fedora-update-feedback --help`.

 ### installation